 Everybody wants to double their money overnight.
 But if you’re always swinging for the fence, you’re going to strike out often.

-There’s nothing wrong with the occasional flyer, but if that’s all you’re going to do, you’re not investing, you’re gambling.
+There’s nothing wrong with these types of investments if you’re an expert or exceedingly lucky.
+But if they are all you’re going to invest in, you’re really just gambling.
 Go to Vegas; at least you’ll get free drinks.